mehmetaliakbay/CrazyBirdsUnity2D/README.md

 # CrazyBirdsUnity2D
-Crazy Birds 2D game was made by using Unity 3D
+Crazy Birds 2D game is made by using Unity 3D

 The game have got 3 levels, in each level it increases its difficulty.
 In the game we have bird (player), monsters(targets of player) and crates(obstacles).